 Too often in the pursuit of economic growth, products, technologies, and practices that put consumers health, safety, or well-being at risk are brought to market.
 In just the last few years, Equifax exposed private personal and financial information of 147 million people, VW defrauded consumers when they cheated on diesel air quality standards, the nuclear industry won multi-billion dollar ratepayer bailouts, Wells Fargo created millions of fake customer accounts, while loopholes have let unsafe drugs hit the market, killing some patients.
 Even well-informed consumers will struggle to navigate all of these problems, and that is where the PIRG Consumer Watchdog comes in.

-Key responsibilities of the Consumer Watchdog Advocate include:
+Key responsibilities of the Consumer Protection Advocate include:

 Media Outreach: Serve as the spokesperson for our campaigns through media events, press releases and opinion writing.
 Keep abreast of consumer issues, raise the profile of consumer issues in the media.

 Coalition Building: Build relationships, coordinate and mobilize support with key constituencies, including legal allies, consumers, business owners and others.

 Watchdog: Identify failures in the marketplace that hurt consumers and rapid response plans to highlight those issues in the media, mobilize our network and allies, and develop guides to empower consumers.